eirikt/default-webapp-elm-now/README.md

 #### v0.5.4: `elm-format`, for Elm code style [ [commit](https://github.com/eirikt/default-webapp-elm-now/commit/db65850d4f9c36ac4807cbb2d2628c61a4734b91) ]
 Elm has included and established some modern features, making it stand out amongst programming languages.
 One of them is _enforced [semantic versioning][semver]_.
-Elm detects all API changes automatically (thanks to its type system), and uses that information to guarantee that every single Elm package follows semantic versioning precisely.
+Elm detects all API changes automatically (thanks to its type system), and uses that information to guarantee that every single Elm package follows a semantic versioning scheme.
 Another "feature" is _official and well-established code style_.
 It is not enforced out-of-the-box, but can be automatically applied by the [elm-format][elm-format] tool.